Operator dynamics in Floquet many-body systems

 so that the first $t+1$ pairings are Gaussian whereas the latter $t$ pairings are non-Gaussian.
 For our transfer matrix calculation it will be convenient to associate the $2t+1$ pairings with an orthonormal basis $|p\ket$ of vectors labelled by the index $p=0,\ldots,2t$.

 We now move on to evaluate the contributions from nearest-neighbour interactions in the model.
-First, if the sites $y$ and $y+1$ have local pairings corresponding to the diagram Fig.~\ref{fig:t3square1} and \ref{fig:t3square7} at $t=3$, the non-vanishing contribution to the phase is
+It is worth stressing that, unlike in the case of autocorrelation functions, the phases could partially cancel out even if the pairings of two adjacent sites differ.
+For example, if the sites $y$ and $y+1$ have local pairings corresponding to the diagram Fig.~\ref{fig:t3square1} and \ref{fig:t3square7} at $t=3$, the non-vanishing contribution to the phase is

 Upon averaging over the phases, we find $\langle e^{\ii\Phi}\rangle=\rho^2$ where $\rho=e^{-2\varepsilon}$.
 The pattern can be readily inferred for arbitrary $t$, from which we obtain the $(2t+1)\times(2t+1)$ transfer matrix